retrouser955/discord-player-youtubei/README.md

 | class | function | params | static | description |
 | ----- | -------- | ------ | ------ | ----------- |
 | YoutubeiExtractor | setClientMode | [InnerTubeClient](https://github.com/LuanRT/YouTube.js/blob/main/src/Innertube.ts#L49) | true | Set the innertube client on the fly |

+## Something isn't working?

+Try installing an alpha or a beta build using `npm install discord-player-youtubei@alpha` or `npm install discord-player-youtubei@beta`.
+If this still does not work or you installed a version that is lower than the main version, feel free to open an issue on our [GitHub page](https://github.com/retrouser955/discord-player-youtubei/issues)

+If you know how to fix it, please clone this repository and send us a pull request.
+As this is an open source project, any contributions are welcome!

 ### Want to support us?